-Energy advisors assess the energy performance of residential homes and provide advice on potential energy savings during design, construction, and renovation stage.
+Energy advisors assess the energy performance of residential homes and provide advice on potential energy savings during the design, construction, and renovation stages.

-To become a registered Energy Advisor with Natural Resources Canada, prospective candidates must first pass the Foundation Level and Energy Advisor exams.
-After successfully passing these exams, there is a requirement for probationary files to be completed with a licensed service organization and to maintain an association with at least one licensed service organization thereafter.
+To become a registered energy advisor with Natural Resources Canada, prospective candidates must first pass the Foundation Level and Energy Advisor exams.
+After successfully passing these exams, you are required to complete probationary files with a licensed service organization and to maintain an association with at least one licensed service organization thereafter.

-The Foundation Level course is the first step in becoming an Energy Advisor.
+The Foundation Level course is the first step in becoming an energy advisor.
 This two-day course provides an overview of building science issues and sound business practices.
-Candidates will gain valuable knowledge in energy-efficient homebuilding techniques.
+Candidates gain valuable knowledge in energy efficient homebuilding techniques.

-After the energy advisor designation has been obtained, individuals in association with a licensed service organization, will be able to conduct energy evaluations in accordance with NRCan’s EnerGuide Version 15 guidelines on Part 9 residential buildings, excluding MURBs, which is an additional required certification.
+After the energy advisor designation has been obtained, individuals in association with a licensed service organization will be able to conduct energy evaluations in accordance with NRCan’s EnerGuide Version 15 guidelines on Part 9 residential buildings, excluding MURBs because these require an additional certification.

-During this course, students will complete hands-on geometric and arithmetic calculations, unit conversions, and learn how to interpret and understand house plans.
-Students will also grain a greater understanding of typical Canadian architectural house typology, the residential building design process, construction and renovation techniques, and highly efficient design principles, an in-depth understanding of the mechanical systems, including the domestic water-heating system, the space-heating system, the ventilation system, heat pumps and the cooling system.
-You will learn about safety considerations when accessing existing and new home construction and the respective job sites.
-The course will cover building envelope barrier systems, fenestration, mechanical systems, renewable energy systems (passive and active) and will gain an in-depth knowledge of building science principles and the house-as-a-system concept.
+During this course, students complete hands-on geometric and arithmetic calculations, unit conversions, as well as learn how to interpret and understand house plans.
+Trainees also gain greater understanding of typical Canadian architectural house typology, the residential building design process, construction and renovation techniques, highly efficient design principles, and in-depth understanding of mechanical systems, including domestic water-heating, space-heating, ventilation, heat pump and cooling systems.
+They also learn about safety considerations when accessing existing and new home constructions and the work sites.
+The course covers building envelope barrier systems, fenestration, mechanical systems and renewable energy systems (passive and active).
+Finally, participants gain in-depth knowledge of building science principles and the house-as-a-system concept.